giannimassi/dotfiles/README.md

 - uses gbt for command line prompt- Fonts included: Agave Font and Nerd Font
 - lots of useful aliases and functions
 - unconventional super-quick access git aliases (is is a bad idea to have your git status one key stroke away?)
+- private package implemented as a private submodule repository

 ## Requirements